 - Households received a mailed invitation asking an adult in the household who is familiar with the child's health and health care (usually a parent) to complete a short screener questionnaire (via web or paper).
-The screener asked participants to identify all children ages 0-17 living in the household. - If a child (or children) was reported to live in the household, participants who chose to respond online were immediately directed to a more detailed, age-specific topical questionnaire for one randomly selected child. - Participants could also request a paper copy of the screener and topical questionnaire if they did not wish to complete it online. - For more details about individual surveys, see 2019 NSCH Survey Sampling and Administration Diagram and 2019 Methodology Report.
+The screener asked participants to identify all children ages 0-17 living in the household. - If a child (or children) was reported to live in the household, participants who chose to respond online were immediately directed to a more detailed, age-specific topical questionnaire for one randomly selected child. - Participants could also request a paper copy of the screener and topical questionnaire if they did not wish to complete it online.
+The NSCH screener and topical questionnaires were available in both English and in Spanish. - For more details about individual surveys, see 2020 NSCH Survey Sampling and Administration Diagram and 2020 Methodology Report.